|Ms T. Redmond|

 - Have a broad knowledge of nutrition, health and safety, hospitality and different chefs.

 In year 10, students will be studying Hospitality and Catering to level 2.
 Students will build upon prior knowledge, and develop their techniques and skills to make informed decisions.
-Skills workshops will be followed in the first term, allowing students to gain a feel of GCSE standards, and refresh their skills.
+Skills workshops will be followed in the first term, allowing students to gain a feel of the examination required standards, and refresh their skills.
 Through both independent and group work, students will develop higher skills levels, and be able to produce a range of individual dishes.

 Students are given the chance to develop their understanding of the work of the hospitality industry and this course helps to provide a stepping stone for those who wish to pursue a career in this sector.